bekencorp/bk_avdk/docs/bk7258/en/projects/media/doorbell/index.rst

         * When closing, it is important to note that both the display and image transfer are closed before closing this module.
 The default demo already includes this logic.
     * MJPEG SW Decoder, two decoders will not work simultaneously at the same time.
         * Once the image is confirmed to be YUV420 or YUV422, it is decided whether to use software decoding or hardware decoding.
+        * When work camera switch, one camera may output JPEG(YUV422) and another may output JPEG(YUV420), the system can recognize format and readapt decode method, customer not need do other work.
     * Rota HW and Rota SW will only use one type of rotating module at the same time.
         * Rota HW, supports RGB 565 image output, supports 0°, 90°, 270°.
         * Rota SW supports 0°, 90°, 180°, and 270°.